 Following graduation from UC in 1960 with a B.S. degree in music education and organ as his performance area, Shultz began his career at Mount Pisgah Academy in North Carolina, teaching piano and organ.
 In 1962, he returned to the Midwest, where he taught for two years at Platte Valley Academy in Nebraska, and then for two more years at Enterprise Academy in Kansas.

 Shultz accepted a teaching position in 1967 at Garden State Academy in New Jersey.
 He was class sponsor for the junior and senior class and at the end of his second year the yearbook was dedicated to him.
 In addition to teaching keyboard and voice lessons, he also conducted the choral programs at EA and GSA.
 During these years, he completed over twenty hours of graduate study in music.

 In 1969, he enrolled in a piano technician school.
 At the end of that year the Shultzes moved to Lincoln, Nebraska, where Leroy began tuning pianos, and Rose became secretary to the academic dean.
 He also conducted a community choir in the church.

-Shultz has now been tuning pianos for over forty years in Lincoln.
+Shultz tuned pianos for over forty years in Lincoln.
 During that time he has taken advanced training at three more schools, including those at the Baldwin and Yamaha piano companies.

-Source: Information provided by Leroy Shultz, September 2011; Southern Tidings, August 3,1960; Roper and Sons, obituary, 2024 ; personal knowledge.
+Source: Information provided by Leroy and Rose Shultz, September 2011; Southern Tidings, August 3,1960; Roper and Sons, obituary, 2024 ; personal knowledge.